 - The doctrine of salvation.
 Another primary belief for Christians is salvation.
 Protestant Christianity has traditionally taught that people are saved by God’s grace through faith in Christ (as opposed to works) and in Christ alone.
 Some believe that certain denominations and churches have neglected this teaching in recent decades.
 However, there are others that still value, proclaim, and defend the Bible’s teachings on how sinners are saved.

-Beliefs about God, including Christ, as well as the Bible and salvation are key factors in choosing a denomination.
-Besides these foundational doctrines, some people may consider other beliefs as well like,
+Beliefs about God, including Christ, the Bible, and salvation are key factors in choosing a denomination.
+Besides these foundational doctrines, some people may consider other beliefs as well, like,

 - Baptism in water: infant baptism or adult baptism?

 - Baptism in the Holy Spirit and speaking in tongues: is speaking in tongues for believers today or just in the first century?

 - The end times: Amillennial, Premillennial, or Postmillennial?

 - The role of women in the household and in ministry

 - The Lord’s Supper or communion: is it a memorial or something more?

 What Ministries Does a Denomination or Church Have?

 The ministries that a denomination establishes and supports aren’t as important as its beliefs, but they are valuable considerations for two reasons: